Ch3ster8/DT2_Assignment_3/README.md

        * Jamie thought the movement was too fast and I agree, I think the enemy should be faster than the player but then this causes the issue of when your seen there is no escaping the enemy.
 Taking more inspiration from [Dead By Daylight](https://deadbydaylight.com) as my game concept is much the same, in [Dead By Daylight](https://deadbydaylight.com) the player can use pallets to stun the enemy for a little bit allowing the player to run away and hopefully escape, there is also a flashlight that can be used to blind the enemy also giving the player another chance to escape.

-       * The game could go through a major bug test to iron out all of the issues, removing many awefull encounters that the player could have and overall making the game more fun and playable, to test this I will need to run into every possible spot to see if the player can get stuck I will also try to break the AI with certain wall structures and how the player moves arround them.
+       * The game could go through a major bug test to iron out all of the issues, removing many awful encounters that the player could have and overall making the game more fun and playable, to test this I will need to run into every possible spot to see if the player can get stuck I will also try to break the AI with certain wall structures and how the player moves around them.

        * [Table of Contents](#Table-of-Contents)